Removing Texas Red Clay Stains from Your Katy Driveway

 Bleach: Bleach is great for mold and mildew, but it does nothing to iron oxide stains.
 In some cases, bleach can actually set the stain by oxidizing the iron further, making it harder to remove later.

 Muriatic acid: This is a common recommendation on DIY forums, and while it can work on fresh stains, it is dangerous to handle, harmful to landscaping, damaging to the concrete surface if used incorrectly, and creates toxic fumes.
-We do not recommend homeowners use muriatic acid on their own property.
+Homeowners should be cautious with muriatic acid and review safer options before using it on their own property.

 How Professional Removal Works

 Removing red clay stains properly requires a combination of the right chemicals, the right equipment, and the right technique.
-Here is our process:
+A scope review should usually cover these steps:

 Step 1: Assessment.
-We look at the stain to determine how long it has been there, how deep it has penetrated, and what type of concrete surface we are working with (broom finish, stamped, sealed, etc.).
-This determines which products and pressure settings we use.
+A red clay request should identify how long the stain has been there, how deep it appears, and what type of concrete surface is involved (broom finish, stamped, sealed, etc.).
+This helps determine which products and pressure settings may be appropriate.

 Step 3: Agitation.
-For heavy or old stains, we use a stiff-bristle brush or floor machine to work the product into the concrete pores.
-This helps the chemical reach iron deposits that are deeper in the surface.
+Heavy or old stains may require brushing or machine agitation so the product can reach iron deposits deeper in the surface.

 Preventing Future Red Clay Stains